-All of the Funds' cash and investments are maintained in the Shasta County Treasury.
+All of the cash and investments of the TDA activities are maintained in the Shasta County Treasury.
 The County follows the practice of pooling cash and investments of all funds except for funds required to be held by outside fiscal agents.
 Interest income earned on pooled cash and investments is allocated quarterly to the various funds based on the aggregate daily cash balances.

 The pooled treasury has regulatory oversight from the Shasta County Treasury Oversight Committee in accordance with California Government Code requirements.
-The fair value of the Funds' position in the pool is materially equivalent to the value of pool shares.
+The fair value of the position of the TDA activities in the pool is materially equivalent to the value of pool shares.

-The cash and investments of the Transit Fund as of June 30, 2015 is displayed on the balance sheet as follows:
+The cash and investments of the Transit Fund as of June 30, 2016 is displayed on the balance sheet as follows:

-Cash and investments
+Cash and investments \$204,460

-Concentration of Credit Risk - As noted above, 100% of the Fund's investments are maintained in the Shasta County Treasury.
+Concentration of Credit Risk - As noted above, 100% of the investments of the TDA activities are maintained in the Shasta County Treasury.

-The Fund is unable to determine the investment types, investment maturities, interest rate risk, credit risk, investment ratings and custodial risk.
+The TDA activities are unable to determine the investment types, investment maturities, interest rate risk, credit risk, investment ratings and custodial risk.